piyushpaliwal/nextjs-ambit/src/data/articles/everything-you-need-to-know-about-federal-taxes.md

 ---
 title: Everything You Need to Know About Federal Taxes
-description: Unlock the mysteries of US federal taxes with our comprehensive guide.
-Discover essential information and gain a deeper understanding of the complexities surrounding tax laws, forms, deductions, and more
+description: Demystify U.S. federal taxes with our comprehensive guide.
+Gain insights into tax laws, forms, deductions, and more.
 date: 2023-05-24T11:17:55.662Z
 category: Tax Preparation
 thumbnail: /img/articles/federal-tax-return.svg